Songloading/Paper-Replicate-Learning-to-Simulate-Equity-Option-Markets/README.md

 - Exploratory Data Analysis
 - GAN
 - Train and Test Model
-- Results and Evaluation
+- Evaluation
-- Drawback and Challenge
-- Future Study
+- Existing Problem

 ### **Description of the Problem**